-Valuation date: January 1, 2021 Measurement date: May 31, 2021
+Valuation date: January 1, 2021

+Measurement date: May 31, 2021

-Calculated as the normal cost as of January 1 prior to the beginning of the fiscal year in which contributions are reported, increased with a half year of interest.
+Calculated as the normal of cost as of January 1 prior to the beginning of the fiscal year in which contributions are reported, increased with a half year of interest.

-Methods and assumptions used to determine contribution rates: Actuarial cost method Entry Age Actuarial Cost Method

-Asset valuation method Fair market value of assets as of the measurement date.

-Salary scale 4.0%

-Investment rate of return 6.75%, net of OPEB plan investment expense, including inflation with MP-2020 mortality improvement.
+Methods and assumptions us sed to determine contribution rates: Actuarial cost method Entry Age Actuarial Cost Method Asset valuation method Fair market value of assets as of the measurement date.
+Salary scale 4.0% Investment rate of return 6.75%, net of OPEB plan investment expense, including inflation